 Following on from their critically acclaimed album, Unrecorded Beam (the poetry of Thoreau), The Multiple features Martine Waltier, Roz Harding and Billie Bottle, (all mainstays of Mike Westbrook’s Uncommon Orchestra) plus flautist Vivien Goodwin-Darke (from the psychedelic rock band, Magic Bus) and recording artist and producer Lee Fletcher (of Unsung Productions) on soundscapes.
 Like the best art rock, they combine folk, jazz, pop and minimalism in an engaging and meaningful way.

-Complete with wobbly camera footage and the sounds of the streets, this performance is a real democratic party in action!
+Complete with the words of the people we met and the sounds of the streets, the album is a democratic party in action!

 "cleverly refract rock, folk and jazz through a prism of Canterbury pastoralism" - Prog Magazine

 "Brilliant!" - Robert Wyatt

 Dann Chinn at Misfit City on The Other Place: